 The hotel also had a nice pool and several good sitting areas in the lobby for those looking to get out of their rooms for a bit.

 Even better, there is a decent hot breakfast each morning and free dinner Monday-Thursday nights.

 Pineapple Hill Inn Bed and Breakfast

 Bucks County has a lot of bed and breakfasts, especially around New Hope.
-During a recent visit, I had the chance to stay at Pineapple Hill Inn Bed and Breakfast, currently the number one rated B&B in New Hope, according to Trip Advisor.
+During a recent visit, I had the chance to stay at Pineapple Hill Inn Bed and Breakfast, currently the number one rated B&B in New Hope, according to Trip Advisor (affiliate link).

 Located closer to Washington Crossing than New Hope, this is a perfect spot for those visiting Washington Crossing Historic Park, but makes a great jumping off spot for anyone wanting to explore the New Hope area.